-Safehaven Marine have developed a new model to add to their extensive range of commercial and naval craft: ‘XSV20’.
-The design is a high speed patrol / S.A.R and interceptor with a moulded length of 21.5m and a LOA of 23m (75ft).
+Safehaven Marine in 2018-19 developed a new model to add to their extensive range of commercial, naval and recreational craft: ‘XSV20’.
+The design is a high speed offshore patrol / S.A.R interceptor and cruiser with a moulded length of 21.5m and a LOA of 23m (75ft).
 The hull design is extremely innovative (Patent applied for) and seamlessly fuses a twin stepped asymmetrical catamaran hull form with a wave piercing monohull, to create a hybrid design that delivers the rough weather and high speed dynamic transverse stability of a catamaran, with the steep head sea capabilities of a deep V monohull.
 During the designs initial development 6mth R&D programme was undertaken, during which Safehaven built 12 scale model variants which were extensively tank tested to optimise the designs performance characteristics and hydrodynamics.

 The first of class 'Thunder Child II' was launched early 2019 and underwent extensive sea trials during the last two months during which she proved to have excellent seakeeping and performance during a range of trials in varying sea states right up to Force 10 and in 5m seas off the Atlantic coast of Ireland, she proved to be very sea kindly and soft riding with excellent stability.
 Safehaven plan upon attempting a 4,500km UIM approved Transatlantic record attempt from Canada to Ireland via Iceland and Greenland in Thunder Child II in July 2010, an extremely challenging voyage where she will face hazards of sea ice and the inevitable North Atlantic storms, ‘Thunder Child II’ is fitted with quad Caterpillar C8.7 650hp engines coupled to quad France Helices SD3L surface drives in a staggered arrangement, the quad engine decision providing the desirable redundancy for such an epic voyage, as should one engine fail she will still be able to maintain planning speed.
 She is fitted with an 8,000 litre fuel capacity allowing an 800nm+ range at her cruise speed of 40kts, and is capable of altering her LCG for prevailing sea conditions via a fuel transfer arrangement to a 2,000L f/wd ballast tank.
 A second XSV20 fitted with Waterjets and Caterpillar C18 1,150hp engines achieving 45kts was delivered in 2019.